aidans/ramp/notes/README.md

 </tr>
 <tr>
 <td><img src="Screenshot 2021-01-30 at 11.53.13.png" width="250"/></td>
-<td>How "representative" (approximately) Glasgows's population is to everywhere else.</td>
+<td>How "representative" (approximately) Glasgows's population is to everywhere else.
+TODO: Richard to check</td>
 </tr>
 <tr>
 <td><img src="Screenshot 2021-01-30 at 11.53.30.png" width="250"/></td>
 <td>How "representative" somewhere in Aberdeenshire is to everywhere else.
-High values in the Central Belt because it contains a subset of their population</td>
+High values in the Central Belt because it contains a subset of their population.
+TODO: Richard to check</td>
 </tr>
 </table>